gost/gost.github.io/_posts/blog/2017-09-28-foss4g-workshop.markdown

 ![image](/assets/img/blog/workshop.png){:class="img-responsive center-image" alt="tweet end demo"}

-The workshop material is available online so you can replay the workshop on your own time.
+The workshop material is available online so you can replay the workshop in your own time.
 Get started: <a href="https://github.com/gost/workshops/blob/master/2017_foss4g_boston/1_introduction.md">https://github.com/gost/workshops/blob/master/2017_foss4g_boston/1_introduction.md<a/>.
 If you've any questions about the workshop just <a href="https://www.gostserver.xyz/contact/">contact</a> us.